A Tory Conspiracy Fails

 A month later, Lt.
 Col. Henry Irwin of the regular Continental Army wrote Caswell that 30 men had attacked the jail.
 Irwin had been wounded in South Carolina and was convalescing, one source says.
 However, he and 25 men, perhaps militia soldiers, were easily able to drive the group off.
 Sadly, he was killed a year later at the Battle of Germantown (Penn.).

 As depositions began to identify the conspirators, Caswell ordered Maj.
 David Barrow to find Brimage on “the Tory Brig” in New Bern.
-This was a ship bought by Alexander Telfair, who Caswell had given permission to leave the state with other Tories.
+This was a ship bought by Alexander Telfair, whom Caswell had given permission to leave the state with other Tories.
 Barrow wrote back that Telfair promised not to allow Brimage onboard, and sent Lt.
 Shedrick Fulcher with a few men to find Brimage.

 Tipped off by the justices in Edenton, Brimage fled.
 According to some sources, he and a companion hired a boat but then stole it, dropping off the boat hands.
 Brimage headed for the ocean but was captured by militia.
 Before Fulcher could get to Ocracoke to take custody, Brimage had escaped to Roanoke Island.
-But he was captured and taken to jail in Edenton, next to the courthouse where he formerly presided.
+But he was recaptured and taken to jail in Edenton, next to the courthouse where he formerly presided.
 Other plotters were eventually forced to join him there, including Llewellyn.

 Trials and Surprising Outcomes